Meet Our Team

 Alison Hendricks, LCSW

-Alison Hendricks is a trainer and consultant who specializes in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), trauma-informed systems, and Secondary Traumatic Stress.
-She is a National Trainer for TF-CBT and the Child Welfare Trauma Training Toolkit, a product of the National Child Traumatic Stress Network (NCTSN) that she helped to revise in 2012.
-Alison is an Affiliate Member of the NCTSN.
-She worked with the Chadwick Center of Rady Children’s Hospital for nine years, first as a trauma therapist and then as Operations Manager of the Chadwick Trauma-Informed Systems Project.
-She provides training and consultation on TF-CBT, trauma-informed care, and Secondary Traumatic Stress to programs across the country.
-Alison is the lead author on two workbooks on TF-CBT.
-She also specializes in Culturally Modified TF-CBT with a focus on Latino children and families.
-She has presented at numerous conferences and has published several journal articles on a wide variety of topics related to childhood trauma.
-Alison graduated Summa Cum Laude with a BA in Psychology from Columbia University and completed her MSW at Hunter College School of Social Work.
+Alison Hendricks, LCSW, is a trainer and consultant who specializes in trauma-informed systems, secondary traumatic stress, and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+She is a National Trainer for TF-CBT and specializes in Culturally Modified TF-CBT with Latinx Children and Families.
+Alison is the lead author of four workbooks on TF-CBT, which have been widely disseminated and translated into multiple languages.
+She is co-author of the Child Welfare Trauma Training Toolkit (3rd Ed.), a product of the National Child Traumatic Stress Network (NCTSN).
+Alison is an Affiliate Member of the NCTSN and is Co-Chair of the Secondary Traumatic Stress Collaborative Group.
+She is also a consultant with the Secondary Traumatic Stress Innovations and Solutions Center.
+Alison worked with the Chadwick Center of Rady Children’s Hospital for nine years, first as a trauma therapist and then as Operations Manager of the Chadwick Trauma-Informed Systems Project.
+She currently provides training and consultation on TF-CBT, trauma-informed care, and secondary traumatic stress to programs across the country.
+Alison has presented at numerous conferences and has published several journal articles on a wide variety of topics related to childhood trauma and secondary traumatic stress.
+She graduated Summa Cum Laude with a BA in Psychology from Columbia University and completed her MSW at Hunter College School of Social Work.
 She lives in San Diego with her husband and daughter.

 Françoise Mathieu, M.Ed., RP., CCC.

 Françoise Mathieu is a Registered Psychotherapist and a compassion fatigue specialist.
-Her experience stems from over 20+ years as a mental health professional, working as a crisis counsellor and trauma specialist in university counselling, military, law enforcement and other community mental health environments.
-Françoise is co-executive director of TEND, whose aim is to offer consulting and training to helping professionals on topics related to secondary trauma, compassion fatigue, burnout, self-care, wellness and organizational health.
-Since 2001, Françoise has given hundreds of seminars on compassion fatigue and secondary trauma across North America to thousands of helping professionals in the fields of health care, child welfare, the criminal justice system and other similar high-stress, trauma-exposed professions.
-Françoise is the author of The Compassion Fatigue Workbook which was published by Routledge in 2012 as well as several articles and publications.
+Her experience stems from over 25 years as a mental health professional, working as a crisis counsellor and trauma specialist in university counselling, military, law enforcement and other community mental health environments.
+Françoise is the Executive Director of TEND, whose aim is to offer consulting and training to helping professionals on topics related to secondary traumatic stress, burnout and organizational health.
+Since 2001, Françoise has given hundreds of presentations across North America to thousands of helping professionals in the fields of health care, child welfare, the criminal justice system and other similar high-stress, trauma-exposed professions.
+Françoise is the author of The Compassion Fatigue Workbook which was published by Routledge in 2012, as well as several articles and publications.

 Dr. Brian Miller